 Federal legislation with respect to student achievement in future years may result in sanctions that could have financial implications for the general fund operating budget.
-The "No Child Left Behind" act of 2001, superseded by the Every Student Succeeds act, applies sanctions to under-performing schools that, if the school remains under-performing (as defined by the act) allows the parents of pupils in the school to move to another school, transferring their funding to the new school.
+The "No Child Left Behind" act of 2001 applies sanctions to under-performing schools that, if the school remains under-performing (as defined by the act) allows the parents of pupils in the school to move to another school, transferring their funding to the new school.
 This act applies to individual school facilities and does not necessarily apply to school districts, however, the revenue impact to a school district could be material if the school district has a school facility that under-performs and starts to lose enrollment.